High-power laser beam shaping using a metasurface for shock excitation and focusing at the microscale

 An alternative route towards shock wave experimentation is homogeneous direct-drive techniques.
-In these experiments, by making the material of interest optically absorptive, the sample itself serves as both the test material and shock launching layer.
-Absorption of the laser energy leads to thermal expansion or ablation of the material, launching shock waves diverging from the excitation region, travelling laterally in the plane of the sample.
-This experimental geometry allows for the direct visualization of shock wave propagation, and is well positioned for the application of spectroscopic probes to investigate shock induced phenomena.
+In these experiments, the sample itself serves as both the test material and shock launching layer by making the material of interest optically absorptive.
+Absorption of the laser energy leads to ablation of the material, launching shock waves diverging from the excitation region.
+This experimental geometry allows for the direct visualization of shock waves propagating laterally in the plane of the sample and is well-positioned for the application of spectroscopic probes to investigate shock-induced phenomena.
 Additionally, it allows the experimenter to shape the excitation arbitrarily for varied experimental designs.
-One such design, demonstrated in our previous works\cite{pezeril2011direct, veysset2016interferometric, veysset2015laser}, is based on 2D focusing of shock waves.
-By shaping the laser pulse into a ring, a converging shock wave is launched, whose pressure amplifies as it reaches the focus.
-This experimental geometry has been shown to reach excitation efficiencies as high as $10^4$ GPa/J, with pressures of tens of GPa reached with pulse energies as low as a few mJ.
-This allows one to conduct high-pressure experimentation with a commonplace tabletop laser amplifier system with the capability for rapid rearrangement and high throughput experimentation (hundreds of shots per day).
+One such design demonstrated in our previous works\cite{pezeril2011direct, veysset2016interferometric, veysset2015laser}, is based on in-plane 2D focusing of shock waves.
+A converging shock wave is launched by shaping the laser pulse into a ring, whose pressure amplifies as it reaches the focus.
+This experimental geometry using a single laser ring has been shown to reach excitation efficiencies as high as $10^4$ GPa/J, with pressures of tens of GPa reached with pulse energies as low as a few mJs \cite{pezeril2011direct}.
+This allows one to conduct high-pressure experimentation with a commonplace low-cost tabletop laser amplifier system with the capability for rapid rearrangement and high throughput experimentation (hundreds of shots per day).